 —but she drops it quickly.
 Our classicists remain mostly untainted by such lapses in political taste, being culturally cosmopolitan and erotically urbane rather than provincial and prejudiced.
 (Their sexual sophistication, by the way, encompasses both bisexuality and incest, as if Tartt thought these equivalent.)

 With these unconvincing feints, popular fiction tries to morally launder the iniquitous and inequitable fantasy of freedom it proffers to readers.
-Despite poptimists’ charge that critics of Tartt—for her melodramatic plotting, evidenced by this weighty novel’s many empty calories of ersatz suspense, or for her often overwrought prose (“His eyes were magnified and wicked behind his pince-nez”)—are “elitist,” the source of this novel’s popularity is its daydream fantasy about joining the elite.
+Despite poptimists’ charge that critics of Tartt are “elitist” when they point out her melodramatic plotting, evidenced by this weighty novel’s many empty calories of ersatz suspense, or her often overwrought prose (“His eyes were magnified and wicked behind his pince-nez”), the source of this novel’s popularity is nevertheless its daydream fantasy about joining the elite.
 Then again, maybe this moral duplicity is not entirely Tartt’s fault.
 Truffaut’s famous if apocryphal adage on the limits of cinema—he is supposed to have said, “There is no such thing as an anti-war film,” since movies glamorize everything—might hold true for all the arts and any subject matter.
 To create an effective work of art about [X] is to fashion [X] into the artifice of eternity, and what could be more glamorous than that?
 Another temptation is to say that great literature shouldn’t imaginatively fulfill the audience’s wishes, but too many readers want to marry Messrs.
 Darcy and Rochester or to join the conversation in Joyce’s Dublin and on Mann’s mountain for this to be true.
-To the endless despair of spartan socialists and other preachers of grayly Mao-jacketed equality, accession to the exceptionality of art is what common readers—and here I count myself among them—have always wanted.
+To the endless despair of spartan socialists and other preachers of grayly Mao-jacketed justice, accession to the exceptionality of art is what common readers—and here I count myself among them—have always wanted.
 We are all Richard Papen.